Shair13/CharityApp/readme.md

 # Contact

-If you have any questions, feedback, or issues, feel free to reach out to me:
+If you have any questions, feedback or issues, feel free to reach out to me:

 - Email: cezary.wozakowski@gmail.com